Want to know more? — Subscribe

 5. Focus on Mental Health

 With the COVID-19 situation worldwide, the approach to telemedicine has changed.
-The biggest changes are noticed with mental health practices.
+The biggest changes are noticed in mental health practices.
+There's a growing emphasis on integrating mental health EHR solutions into telemedicine platforms for comprehensive care.

 6. Improved UX